Paper Mario (video game): Development

 Paper Mario was developed by Intelligent Systems.
 Shigeru Miyamoto served as producer and consulted on the project.
 Kumiko Takeda and Kaori Aoki wrote the game's script, while Naohiko Aoyama was the art director responsible for the game's distinctive graphical style.
-Nintendo approached Square Enix, who had developed Super Mario RPG for the Super Nintendo Entertainment System, to develop the game, but they turned down the offer due to work on Final Fantasy VII.
-Instead, the company hired Intelligent Systems to develop the game.
+Nintendo approached Square, who had developed Super Mario RPG for the Super Nintendo Entertainment System, to develop the game, but they turned down the offer due to work on Final Fantasy VII.
+Instead, the company initially hired HAL Laboratory to write the main story before development was handed over to Intelligent Systems to develop the game.
 The game was initially called Super Mario RPG 2, was slated for release on the 64DD, and was first revealed at Nintendo Space World '97, a video game trade show hosted by Nintendo.
 However, the development moved to cartridge format instead.
 Aoyama took inspiration from the graphics of PaRappa the Rapper, cel animation, and the work of Walt Disney and Looney Tunes for the art style.
+According to producer Hiroyasu Sasano, the series' distinct paper-like style for character graphics came about from the belief that players "might be getting tired" of the computer-generated 3D graphics seen on consoles like the PlayStation as it was difficult for polygons to bring out the characters' "cuteness".
 Miyamoto stated that the game was being developed with amateur gamers in mind.
-The later released for the iQue Player in 2004.
-Paper Mario saw a number of re-releases for later Nintendo consoles: the Wii Virtual Console in July 2007, the Wii U Virtual Console in April 2015, and via the Nintendo Switch Online service in December 2021.
+The game later released for the iQue Player in 2004.
+Paper Mario saw a number of re-releases for later Nintendo consoles: the Wii Virtual Console in July 2007, the Wii U Virtual Console in April 2015, and via the Nintendo Classics service in December 2021.
+In 2023, Paper Mario was fully decompiled, making an unofficial PC port and mods possible.

+The game had a marketing budget of $4 million.